pddisense/pdd-client/README.md

 You can then load it in your browser by going to [chrome://extensions](chrome://extensions), toggling the "Developer mode" switch and then clicking on the "Load unpacked" button.
 Then point to the content of the `dist/chrome` directory.

-## Test
-The tests are written with Jest, and are launched via Yarn:
+The tests are equally launched via Yarn:
 ```bash
 yarn test
 ```